 Before requesting a reference

-Always try to get reference letters from faculty who know you well and can readily attest to the quality of your work from firsthand experience.
+Always try to get reference letters from faculty who know you well and can readily attest to the quality of your work from firsthand experience, such as a high distinction mark and standout seminar participation.
 For example, someone who teaches a 100-student lecture may not have any real idea of who you are.
-Something similar might be said for your personal tutor if you do not interact with them apart from the two required meetings (or if you fail to attend those).(1)
+Something similar might be said for your personal tutor if you do not interact with them apart from the required meetings (even more so if you fail to attend those).(1)

 When requesting a reference from me